AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat-two/setup-and-configuration/agent-management.md

 >[!NOTE]
 >
->Selecting the **Include Meeting Booking Option** checkbox will generate a meeting booking widget for the chat visitor.
+>Selecting the **Include Meeting Booking Option** checkbox will give the chat visitor the option to book a meeting when no agents are available to live chat.

 >[!TIP]
 >